leemanhcuong22112005-crypto/manh-cuong-doraemon/README.md

 ---

-## 🧠 About Me
+## 🌷 About Me
-- 💡 I enjoy content creation, writing, and creative work
+- ✏️ I enjoy content creation, writing, and creative work
 - 🤝 I like working with people and building connections
 - 🎯 I want to become an HR in the future, especially in recruitment
-- 🧩 I have some experience supporting recruitment and working with candidates
+- 🌈 I have some experience supporting recruitment and working with candidates
-- 🚀 Always learning and improving every day
+- 🌼 Always learning and improving every day

 ---

 ## 🎓 Education
-- Third-year student majoring in Business Chinese
+- Foreign Trade University (FTU) - Third-year student majoring in Business Chinese
-- Foreign Trade University (FTU)

 ---

-## 🛠️ Skills
+## 👨🏼‍🍳 Skills
 • Microsoft Office (Word, Excel, PowerPoint)
 • Teamwork & Event Coordination
 • Communication, Active Listening & Problem Solving